rsdoiel/skimmer/about.md

 ## skimmer 0.0.25

-- **skimdumps** is a utility to identify duplication URLs in one or more URL files.
+- **skimdups** is a utility to identify duplication URLs in one or more URL files.
 - **md2urls** will read a CommonMark/Markdown file extracting URLS found in a list of links.
   The results is written to standard output in the URL File format used by skimmer.
 This let's you maintain your list of links in a standard Markdown/CommonMark file.
+- **urls2opml** will convert one or more URL files into an OPML file

 ### Authors